nightconcept/boba-site/project/boba-learn.md

 -   `@returns: description` - Describes the return value.
 -   `@panics: description` - Describes conditions that will cause a panic.
 -   `@example:` - Marks a following code block as an example.

+Code within `@example` blocks can be automatically tested by running the `boba test --doc` command, ensuring documentation is always accurate.

 ```boba
 //!
 A module for safe file system operations.